Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/Demo2.md

 PyTorch also needs some initialisation that are basically the same on NVIDIA and AMD hardware.
 This includes setting a master for the communication (the first node of a job) and a port for the communication.
 That port is hard-coded, so a second instance of the script on the same node would fail.
-So we basically assume we use full nodes.
+So we basically assume that we use full nodes.
 To determine that master, another script from the `runscripts` subdirectory is used.

 ``` bash